Richard III - Fact, Fiction Or Fable? I Oxford Open Learning

 Depictions Of Richard III In History And Literature

-History, Shakespeare, and more have linked him inextricably with the story of the ‘Princes in the Tower’ – the Princes in question being Edward V and his brother Richard of Shrewsbury, Duke of York -, and damned him to being the villain of the piece.
+History, Shakespeare, and Thomas More have linked him inextricably with the story of the ‘Princes in the Tower’ – the Princes in question being Edward V and his brother Richard of Shrewsbury, Duke of York -, and damned him to being the villain of the piece.
 This well-known tale of youth and rightful succession being cut down is the one that has been most prominent in Richard’s narrative.

 He has been portrayed as a ‘hunchback’ and ill-tempered, but is this potentially a past discriminatory discourse conflating physical disability with ‘disagreeable’ character traits?
 His recently rediscovered remains show that whilst he suffered from scoliosis of the spine, its impact was far from creating a ‘hunch’ back.
 Can we therefore consider that his temper and behaviour might also have been the product of political and social ‘spin’?